AerialX/Kammy/README.md

 Notes
 -----
-Internally, Kammy obliderates syscalls 8 and 9, so try not to run it with payloads that provide those syscalls (like my debug payload).
+Internally, Kammy obliderates syscall 11, so try not to run it with payloads that provide that syscall.